wapmorgan/UnifiedArchive/docs/API.md

     Tests if an archive (format is resolved by extension) can be opened with current system and php configuration.
     _If you want to enabled specific format support, you need to install an additional program or php extension.
-List of extensions that should be installed can be obtained by executing built-in `cam` with `--formats` flag: ` ./vendor/bin/cam --formats`_
+List of extensions that should be installed can be obtained by executing built-in `cam`: ` ./vendor/bin/cam system:formats`_
     Returns `true` if given archive can be opened and `false` otherwise.

 - <span id="UnifiedArchive--open"></span>
     ```php
     UnifiedArchive::open(
         string $fileName,
-        ?string $password = null
+        ?string $password = null,
+        int[] $abilities = []
     ): UnifiedArchive|null
     ```

     Opens an archive and returns instance of `UnifiedArchive`.
     In case of failure (format is not supported), `null` is returned.
     If you provide `$password`, it will be used to open encrypted archive.
+    If you provide `$abilities`, it will be used to determine driver for format, that supports ALL of passed abilities.
     In case you provide password for an archive that don't support it, an `UnsupportedOperationException` will be thrown.

 - <span id="UnifiedArchive--getPclZipInterface"></span>